ARCHER2-HPC/archer2-docs/docs/user-guide/analysis.md

 they were run interactively.

-Unlike compute nodes, the data analysis nodes are able to access the `/home`, `/work`, and `/rdfaas` directories.
+Unlike compute nodes, the data analysis nodes are able to access the `/home`, `/work`, and the RDFaaS `/general` and `/epsrc`  directories.
 They can also be used to transfer data from a remote system to ARCHER2 and vice versa (using e.g. `scp` or `rsync`).
 This can be useful when transferring large amounts of data that might take hours to complete.

+### Requesting resources on the data analysis nodes using Slurm

 The ARCHER2 data analysis nodes can be reached by using the `serial` partition and the `serial` queue.
 Unlike other nodes on ARCHER2, you may